ardkastrati/CIL/README.md

 `tau` | 1. | The concetration hyperparameter of the Dirichlet distribution.
 If less then K (the number of different ranks) the mass will be highly concentrated in a few components, leaving the rest with almost no mass, meaning for each rating only a few ranks (or even only one rank) will be considered for the prediction.

+## References
+Salakhutdinov, Ruslan, and Andriy Mnih.
+"Bayesian probabilistic matrix factorization using Markov chain Monte Carlo."
+Proceedings of the 25th International Conference on Machine Learning.
+ACM, 2008.

 ## Authors
 Ming-Da Liu Zhang, Ard Kastrati and Erik Alexander Daxberger